We've faced this before so what have we learned?

 Medical experts and scientists in 1918 asked for what we term “social distancing” today.
 But American politicians and military leaders insisted on winning the war and rallies and other patriotic gatherings were not canceled.
 In Philadelphia, a Liberty Loan parade drew thousands to the streets of the city during the height of the outbreak.
 Soon, the death toll was climbing in that city.
 At one point, horse-drawn carts were used to pick up bodies of flu victims, Barry wrote, as undertakers were overwhelmed.

 Large cities and small rural communities were not spared from the pandemic.
-Eventually, efforts were made to limit gatherings but only after tens of thousands of deaths.
+Eventually, efforts were made to limit gatherings but only after thousands of deaths.

 The wearing of cloth masks to protect against the spread of the disease was encouraged and even required by city governments, but with many masks made of gauze they could not shield against the tiny virus that invaded the human body with impunity.
 A century ago, there was no microscope capable of detecting a virus; it would be decades before the invention of the electron microscope made that possible.
 Scientists were fighting an enemy they could not see.